candostdagdeviren/candost.blog-astro/content/notes/1-why-do-we-bother-to-write.md

 ---
-title: "Why do we bother to write?"
+title: "1: Why do we bother to write?"
 tags:
   - writing-handbook
   - writing
 date: 2021-11-28
+updateDate: 2021-11-28
+external: false
 ---

 There are many reasons why we must write: